 Type HemlockLooper in the Name field, this name will appear in the Project window.

 Select the model you want to simulate.
-You will be using “HemlockLooper” in this example.
+You will be using “HemlockLooper” model in this example.

 Leave all others parameters in default and click OK to save.